oVirt/ovirt-site/source/feature/networklinking.html.md

         * Dialog

-            * Adding radio button with two options "Wired/"Unwired" under the "network" combo.
+            * Adding under the "network" combo- "Link state" radio button with two options "Up/"Down".

             * "Activate" checkbox will be changed to a radio button with two options "Plugged"/"Unplugged" and its name will be renamed to 'Card Status'.